martzin23/bitmap-export-raymarcher/README.md

 # Usage

 1. Compile the code
-2. Run it with with a scene file as standard input:
+2. Run it with a scene file as standard input:
-    - `$ bitmap_export_raymarcher.exe < 1_scene.txt`
+    `$ bitmap_export_raymarcher.exe < 1_scene.txt`
 3. Open `render_000.bmp` to see the result

 - The format of `scene.txt` files is explained in `0_instructions_scene.txt`.
-- It can render animations as an image sequence if `frameMax` is higher than `frameMin` in the scene file
+- It can render animations as an image sequence if `frameMax` is higher than `frameMin` in the scene file.
-    - there are no animated elements by default so every frame would look the same
+    - There are no animated elements by default so every frame would look the same.
-    - you can use the `sceneSettings.frameCount` variable to get the frame number and use it in the code to add animated elements
+    - You can use the `sceneSettings.frameCount` variable to get the frame number and use it in the code to add animated elements.
+    - You need to use other software to convert the rendered image sequence to a video file.

 # Renders